moniafavaro/weather/README.md

 # Weather App

-Weather App with City Information
+Weather App with City Information.
+You can use the app [here](https://weatherinfo-rldt.onrender.com)

 ## Project Description